ACDSLab/mppi-generic-website/docs/mppi.md

 # MPPI Algorithm Overview

-Model Predictive Path Integral (MPPI) is a stochastic optimal control algorithm that minimizes the cost function above through the use of sampling.
+Model Predictive Path Integral (MPPI) is a stochastic optimal control algorithm that minimizes the cost function \eqref{eq:cost_function} the use of sampling.
 We start by sampling control trajectories, running each trajectory through the dynamics to create a corresponding state trajectory, and then evaluating each state and control trajectory through the cost function.
 Each trajectory's cost is then run through the exponential transform,